The Japan Photography Tour

 - we’ll lead the numerous daily guided walking tours through the ancient narrow streets of town

-- We’ll visit a park where the wild monkeys mingle in amongst the people is a calm and civil manner
+- a park where the wild monkeys mingle in amongst the people in a calm and civil manner providing great photo opportunities

 - we’ll photograph Geishas and Mikos performing their traditional dances for us